Unity Software Inc. (U) Stock: A Value Analysis

 U) stock’s latest price update

-The stock price of Unity Software Inc. (NYSE: U) has surged by 6.61 when compared to previous closing price of 24.82, but the company has seen a -1.89% decline in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 05/03/23 that Unity Conducts Its Third and Largest Round of Layoffs in a Year
+The stock of Unity Software Inc. (NYSE: U) has increased by 1.63 when compared to last closing price of 28.28.
+Despite this, the company has experienced a 15.01% gain in its stock price over the last five trading sessions.

 U’s Market Performance

-Unity Software Inc. (U) has seen a -1.89% fall in stock performance for the week, with a -13.05% decline in the past month and a -29.25% plunge in the past quarter.
-The volatility ratio for the week is 4.52%, and the volatility levels for the past 30 days are at 4.21% for U. The simple moving average for the last 20 days is -6.22% for U stock, with a simple moving average of -22.15% for the last 200 days.
+U’s stock has risen by 15.01% in the past week, with a monthly drop of -6.69% and a quarterly drop of -20.89%.
+The volatility ratio for the week is 4.40% while the volatility levels for the last 30 days are 4.29% for Unity Software Inc. The simple moving average for the last 20 days is 3.61% for U stock, with a simple moving average of -15.01% for the last 200 days.

 Analysts’ Opinion of U